OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 Positive outcome: The pillar is executed without any incident.
 Negative outcome: The pillar gets sabotaged.

-First, the player needs to guess what the correct threat amongst the threat cards they have been given, if they guess the right threat, the positive outcome scenario is read.
+First, the player needs to agree on the correct threat amongst the threat cards they have been given, if they guess the right threat, the positive outcome scenario is read.

 ### The Option Cards